Calgary Outdoor Club +More - Volunteers

 |Marcel grew up in a small town in New Brunswick and always had a desire to see the west and

 He enjoys almost any activity in the mountains.
 In the summer, he mainly hikes and scrambles, and in the winter enjoys cross-country skiing and snowshoeing.
-He plans to try some mountaineering and backcountry skiing.
-His other interests include photography, going to movies and reading.

 See Upcoming Events or Past Events being coordinated by Marcel B.